 Now time for some more fun!
 Dixie Belle Paint Company and I both eagerly encourage you to give DIY a try.
 Maybe it’s just getting started that will set you on your way, but…we want to help!
 A gift for you is a chance to win all of the products Mr. I used in his makeover: 32 oz.
 Hurricane Gray, Cotton, Gravel Road, Gloss Clear Coat, and White Lightning Cleaner (a value of over $130).

 Easy entry – just fill out the widget for as many entries as you like (daily even).
 Open to U.S. and Canada residents 18 years of age and older.
 Winner will be notified via email and will have 24 hours to claim the prize.
 Be sure to mark your calendars and check your spam!
 GIVEAWAY IS CLOSED

 Do pin and share this vintage Broyhill Saga dresser makeover to inspire other to give DIY a try.
 It’s fun!

 Up next, this little lyre table was in need of much TLC and I couldn’t pass up the chance.
 Isn’t it cute?
-Stay tuned to see…
+Head HERE to see the after.

 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
 PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Now it’s time for the Furniture Fixer Uppers fun!
 Head below…